trustedanalytics-ng/platform-wiki/Platform_security_features.md

 TAP architecture centers around two core components – Cloudera Hadoop (CDH) and Kubernetes (K8s).
 TAP integrates these two components in a seamless manner.
 Remaining TAP elements build upon these core components or provide services for them, as follows:

-**Amazon Web Services (AWS) or OpenStack** – an Infrastructure as a Service (IaaS) layer needed to operate CDH and K8s.
+**Amazon Web Services (AWS)** – an Infrastructure as a Service (IaaS) layer needed to operate CDH and K8s.
 It provides APIs for VM creation, storage, and network machinery.

 **Deployment Automation** – a set of tools and configuration scripts that help deploy the whole system, including end-user applications, in a target environment.